-See Figure 1 for the locations of items 1 through 10, below.
+See Figure 1 for the locations of items 1 through 11, below.

-1. Call ERASE button - Erases Diagnostic Trouble Codes (DTCs) and "Freeze Frame" data from your vehicle's computer, and resets Monitor status.

-2. DTC SCROLL button - Displays the DTC View screen and/or scrolls the LCD display to view DTCs when more than one DTC is present.

-3. I POWER/LINK button - When the Code Reader IS NOT connected to a vehicle, turns the Code Reader "On" and "Off".
-When the Code Reader is connected to a vehicle, re-links the Code Reader to the vehicle's PCM if the Code Reader is taken out of link.
+- ERASE button Erases Diagnostic Trouble Codes (DTCs), and "Freeze Frame" data from your vehicle's computer, and resets Monitor status. - DTC SCROLL button Displays the DTC View screen and/or scrolls the LCD display to view DTCs when more than one DTC is present. - 3.
+POWER/LINK button When the Code Reader IS NOT connected to a vehicle, turns the Code Reader "On" and "Off".
+When the Code Reader is connected to a vehicle, links the Code Reader to the vehicle's PCM to retrieve diagnostic data from the computer's memory.

-To turn the Code Reader "On", you must press and hold the POWER/LINK "button for approximately 3 seconds.
+To turn the Code Reader "On", you must press and hold the POWER/LINK state button for approximately 3 seconds.

-4. Confirmed and the selected option or value.
-When retrieving DTCs, displays Freeze Frame data for the highest priority code.
+ENTER/FREEZE FRAME button - When in MENU mode, confirms the selected option or value.
+When retrieving and viewing DTCs, displays Freeze Frame data for the highest priority code.

-5. SCROLL button - When in MENU mode, scrolls DOWN through the menu and submenu selection options.
-When retrieving and viewing DTCs, scrolls down through the current display screen to display any additional data.
-When the end of the screen is reached, pressing the button again returns to the top of the screen.

-6. GREEN LED - Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present).

-7. YELLOW LED - Indicates there is a possible problem.
-A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing.

-8. RED LED - Indicates there is a problem in one or more of the vehicle's systems.
+- 5. DOWN button When in MENU mode, scrolls DOWN through the menu and submenu selection options.
+When retrieving and viewing DTCs, scrolls down through the current display screen to display any additional data. - GREEN LED Indicates that all engine systems are running normally (all Monitors on the vehicle are active and performing their diagnostic testing, and no DTCs are present). - 8.
+YELLOW LED Indicates there is a possible problem.
+A "Pending" DTC is present and/or some of the vehicle's emission monitors have not run their diagnostic testing. - 9.
+RED LED Indicates there is a problem in one or more of the vehicle's systems.
 The red LED is also used to show that DTC(s) are present.
 DTCs are shown on the Code Reader's LCD display.
-In this case, the Multifunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on.

-9. LCD Display - Displays settings Menu and submenus, test results, Code Reader functions and Monitor status information.
-See DISPLAY FUNCTIONS, on next page, for more details.

-10. CABLE - Connects the Code Reader to the vehicle's Data Link Connector (DLC).
+In this case, the Multifunction Indicator ("Check Engine") lamp on the vehicle's instrument panel will light steady on. - 10.
+LCD Display Displays settings Menu and submenus, test results, Code Reader functions and Monitor status information.
+See DISPLAY FUNCTIONS, on next page, for more details. - 11.
+CABLE Connects the Code Reader to the vehicle's Data Link Connector (DLC).